Updated 24 May 2025

 Crazy Calculations is a simple maths game that tests you through 10 levels of increasingly difficult maths questions.

-It was programmed in about a week for a Computer Science class assignment, where a video had to be recorded explaining the project.
+It was programmed in about a week for a Computer Science class (the assignment was "make anything you want") where a video had to be recorded explaining the project.

 The game was inspired by (and much of the code ported from) You Can't Do Simple Maths Under Pressure by UsVsTh3m.